Snehaingawale03/AIS25Intern_Sneha_Ingawale/README.md

 Condition Selection
 1. And: Select rows where multiple conditions are true.
 2. Or: Select rows where at least one condition is true.

+📖 Project Overview:
+This project is a Retrieval-Augmented Generation (RAG) chatbot that allows users to upload PDF documents and receive AI-generated responses based on the document’s content.
+It leverages FAISS for efficient vector search and Hugging Face models for natural language understanding and response generation.

+🚀 Key Features:
+PDF-Based Q&A: Users can upload PDFs, and the chatbot retrieves relevant information.

+AI-Powered Responses: Uses Flan-T5/GPT models for generating responses.

+Efficient Retrieval: Implements FAISS (Facebook AI Similarity Search) for fast and accurate document retrieval.

+Interactive UI: Built using Streamlit for a seamless user experience.

+🛠️ Technologies Used:
+Python

+LangChain (for RAG pipeline)

+Hugging Face Models (Flan-T5, GPT, etc.)

+FAISS (Vector Database for document retrieval)

+Streamlit (User Interface)

+PyMuPDF, pdfminer.six (PDF Processing)